TurbulentRice/lr-ai-editor/README.md

 1.	`Adobe_AdditionalMetadata`
   - Column: xmp (TEXT) — contains the full XMP side-car XML for each image.
 2.	`Adobe_imageDevelopSettings`
-  - Columns: numeric fields like grayscale, hasPointColor, but not slider values (Lightroom moved to XMP).
-You can still pick up a handful of basic flags here, but the heavy lifting lives in the XMP.
+  - Columns: numeric fields like grayscale, hasPointColor.
+You can still pick up a handful of basic flags here, but the heavy lifting lives in the text column, which is a Lua-like data objecet with essentially all the develop settings that would be in the Camera Raw Settings namespace of the XMP.
+UNfortunately, the CRS attributes are not always included in the XMP dta returned from the catalog (this is a setting in Lightroom).
+That makes this table more reliable than going to the XMP.
+Unfortunately^2, Lightroom-SQL-tools doesn't currently support this data yet, so we have to get it ourselves with sqlite3.
 3.	`AgHarvestedExifMetadata`
   - Columns: aperture, shutterSpeed, isoSpeedRating, cameraModelRef, dateYear/dateMonth/dateDay, etc.